 Veganism is a lifestyle choice that many people make for a variety of reasons; from religious beliefs to health reasons and wanting to lessen their personal impact on the environment.

 A vegan diet is synonymous with being a healthy way to live because of the emphasis on eating more vegetables and grains, but like any other diet, it needs balance with each of the main food groups.

 Like any type of diet, veganism has the potential to be both healthy and unhealthy depending on what you choose to eat.
-A vegan diet can be healthy, providing you eat a balanced and varied diet that avoids processed foods, high sugar and high salt foods where possible.
+A vegan diet can be healthy, providing you eat a balanced and varied diet that avoids processed foods, and high sugar and high salt foods where possible.

 In terms of the potential health benefits of a vegan diet, there are advantages to cutting things like red meat out of your diet.
-These include a reduced risk of heart disease, cancer and substantial weight gain, which you are at a much higher chance of developing when eating large amounts of red meat.
+These include a reduced risk of heart disease, cancer, and substantial weight gain, which you are at a much higher chance of developing when eating large amounts of red meat.